MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how we are now using `useMetaMask` and destrucuring its return value to get only the `{ wallet }` data.
+Notice how we now use `useMetaMask` and destructuring its return value to get only the `{ wallet }` data.

 ```ts
 const { wallet } = useMetaMask()
 ```

-At this point we will be able to display `account`, `balance`, and `chainId` in our `Display` component:
+At this point, we will be able to display `account`, `balance`, and `chainId` in our `Display` component:

 ![](../assets/tutorials/react-dapp/pt2-04.png)

 ### 5. Show and Hide Errors in MetaMaskError

-We are almost done, but we want to make sure that if MetaMask errors or if the user rejects a connection that we have a component to display that error.
+We're rounding the bases and close to finalizing our demo, but we want to ensure that if MetaMask errors or the user rejects a connection, we have a component to display that error.

-If a user clicks on that error we will dismiss the error which will again hide that information and we do this using the `clearError` function that we set up in the `useMetaMask` hook.
+If a user clicks on that error, we will dismiss the error, which will again hide that information, and we do this using the `clearError` function that we set up in the `useMetaMask` hook.

-In the `/src/components/MetaMaskError/MetaMaskError.tsx` file add the following code:
+In the `/src/components/MetaMaskError/MetaMaskError.tsx` file, add the following code:

 ```ts
 import { useMetaMask } from '@/hooks/useMetaMask'